geetHup9n0L/CTF-Writeups/TexSawCTF/return_to_sender/solution.md

 <img width="803" height="237" alt="image" src="https://github.com/user-attachments/assets/22de3949-80a2-4946-affe-0c35a380c9ce" />

-Now, overwrite RIP with the address of `drive()`.
+Next, overwrite RIP with the address of `drive()`.
 However, as we notice from the code:
 ```c
  if (var == 0x48435344) {
     puts("Success!
 Secret package delivered.\n");
     system("/bin/sh");
   }
 ```
-There is a check in order to reach the system()
+There is a check in order to reach `system()`

-We can easily bypass this by using different binary address in `drive()`, in this case:
+We can easily bypass this by using a different binary address in `drive()`, in this case is the line inside the `if` check snippet:
 ```c
 puts("Success!
 Secret package delivered.\n");
 ```
-Let the program return here is great, skipping the check code

 <img width="525" height="267" alt="image" src="https://github.com/user-attachments/assets/41ca4d1f-fae2-4321-9263-5764d9214213" />

+Let the program return here is great, skipping the check code entirely

-Run the payload:
+Now, Run the payload:

 <img width="803" height="144" alt="image" src="https://github.com/user-attachments/assets/6dbbddb2-bfa9-440c-b440-04548f0dbb00" />